kimkulling/osre/samples/00_HelloWorld/README.md

 # Hello World
 ![HelloWorld](../../assets/Images/HelloWorld.png)
-This sample just shows how to render a simple Triangle.
-The creation of the render window and the base setup is included.
+This sample shows how to render a simple cube.
 You can rotate the triangle with your keyboard.

-## The main application
-At first we are including all needed dependecies, use the OSRE namespace and the Renderbackend-namespace.
-The we will generate our simple model-, view- and projection-matrix.

 ```cpp
 #include "App/App.h"